CE(LEGAL) - ANNUAL OPERATING BUDGET

 A district shall not grant any extra compensation, fee, or allowance to a public officer, agent, servant, or contractor after service has been rendered or a contract entered into and performed in whole or in part.
 Nor shall a district pay or authorize the payment of any claim against the district under any agreement or contract made without authority of law.
 Tex.
 Const.
 Art.
 III, Sec.
 53; Harlingen Indep.
 Sch.
 Dist. v.
 C.H.
 Page and Bro., 48 S.W.2d 983 (Comm.
 App.
 1932)

+The public school funds may not be spent except as provided by Education Code 45.105.
 The state and county available funds may be used only for the payment of teachers' and superintendents' salaries and interest on money borrowed on short time to pay those salaries that become due before school funds for the current year become available.
 Loans for the purpose of payment of teachers may not be paid out of funds other than those for the current year.
-Education Code 45.105(b)

-Local funds from district taxes, tuition fees, other local sources, and state funds not designated for a specific purpose may be used for purposes listed above for state and county available funds and for purchasing appliances and supplies; paying insurance premiums; paying janitors and other employees; buying school sites; buying, building, repairing, and renting school buildings, including acquiring school buildings and sites by leasing through annual payments with an ultimate option to purchase [see CHG]; and for other purposes necessary in the conduct of the public schools determined by the board.
-Education Code 45.105(c)
+Local funds from district taxes, tuition fees, other local sources, and state funds not designated for a specific purpose may be used for the purposes listed above for state and county available funds and for purchasing appliances and supplies; paying insurance premiums; paying janitors and other employees; buying school sites; buying, building, repairing, and renting school buildings, including acquiring school buildings and sites by leasing through annual payments with an ultimate option to purchase [see CHG]; and, except as provided below, for other purposes necessary in the conduct of the public schools as determined by the board.

 The fiscal year of a district begins on July 1 or September 1 of each year, as determined by the board.
 Education Code 44.0011